There is one option which I always wish Excel should have and that's count number of words from a cell.

 In the above formula, A1:A11 is the range of cells and when you enter the formula it returns 77 in the result.

-This formula works in the same way as the first method works but just a small advanced.
-The only difference is you have wrapped it in SUMPRODUCT and refer to the entire range instead of a single cell.
+This formula works in the same way as the first method works but is just a small advance.
+The only difference is you have wrapped it in SUMPRODUCT and referred to the entire range instead of a single cell.

-This code is one of my useful macro codes list which I use in my work and it can help you to count all the words from a worksheet.
+This code is one of the useful macro codes which I use in my work, and it can help you to count all the words from a worksheet.

 Sub Word_Count_Worksheet()